History of the EcoPark

 The Jordan River Valley — a central location for people and nature

 The Jordan River Valley, home to the Sharhabil Bin Hassneh EcoPark, is located in the Great African Rift Valley.
 It includes the lowest point on Earth, the Dead Sea, touches the Fertile Crescent, and it has long been believed to have been the birthplace of human activities from Africa, Asia, and Europe.
-Located above the dam, you can see a wonderful view of the entire Jordan River Valley and SHE.
+From the top of the dam, you can see a wonderful view of the entire Jordan River Valley and SHE.